Commando (1985 film)

-Commando is a 1985 American action film directed by Mark L. Lester and starring Arnold Schwarzenegger, Rae Dawn Chong, Alyssa Milano, Vernon Wells, Bill Duke and Dan Hedaya.
-The film was released in the United States on October 4, 1985.
-The film was noted for its furious action and sense of humor.
+Commando is a 1985 American action film directed by Mark L. Lester and produced by Joel Silver.
+It stars Arnold Schwarzenegger in the lead role, alongside Rae Dawn Chong, Alyssa Milano, Vernon Wells, Bill Duke and Dan Hedaya.
+The musical score was composed by James Horner.

-The film was nominated for a Saturn Award for Best Special Effects but lost to Back to the Future.
-The film's score was provided by James Horner.
-A commercial success, Commando was the 7th-highest-grossing R-rated film of 1985 worldwide, and the 25th-highest-grossing overall.
+Commando was released in the United States on October 4, 1985, where it received praise for the action sequences and humor.
+The film became a commercial success at the box office and was nominated for a Saturn Award for Best Special Effects, but lost to Back to the Future.

 Plot

-Retired US Army Colonel John Matrix is informed by his former superior Major General Franklin Kirby that all the other members of his former unit have been killed by unknown mercenaries.
-The mercenaries, among them Bennett, an ex-member of Matrix's team discharged for excessive violence, attack Matrix's secluded mountain home and kidnap his young daughter Jenny.

-While trying to intercept them, Matrix is tranquilized and abducted by the mercenaries.
-He is taken before their commander, Arius, a former South American dictator Matrix removed from power.
+In upstate California, John Matrix, a former United States Army Special Forces colonel, is informed by his former superior, Major General Franklin Kirby, that unknown mercenaries have killed all the other members of his former unit.
+The assassins attack Matrix's secluded mountain home and kidnap his young daughter, Jenny.
+While trying to intercept them, Matrix is tranquilized and abducted by the mercenaries, led by Bennett, an ex-member of Matrix's team discharged for excessive violence.
+Bennett had faked his death and is now working with the mercenaries as revenge against Matrix.
+Matrix is taken before their commander, Arius, a former South American dictator whom Matrix removed from power.
 Arius blackmails Matrix into carrying out a political assassination in his home country of Val Verde, where he wishes to lead a military coup.

 With Jenny's life on the line, Matrix seemingly agrees to fulfill the demand.
-After boarding a plane, a DC-10-10 operated by Western Airlines from Los Angeles Airport to Val Verde, Matrix manages to kill his guard and jumps from the plane just as it is taking off.

-Knowing that Arius will kill Jenny, regardless of whether or not he does the job, and with approximately 11 hours before the plane is scheduled to land, he sets out after another of Arius' men, Sully.
-He enlists the aid of an off-duty flight attendant, Cindy, and instructs her to follow Sully to a shopping mall.
-Cindy first assumes that Matrix is a madman, but after she sees Sully pull a gun on Matrix in the ensuing fight, she decides to assist him in his endeavor.
+After boarding a flight to Val Verde, Matrix kills his guard, Henriques, and jumps off the plane just as it is taking off.
+Knowing that Arius will kill Jenny, regardless of whether or not he does the job, and approximately 11 hours before the plane is scheduled to land, Matrix sets out after Arius's henchman, Sully.
+Matrix enlists the aid of an off-duty flight attendant named Cindy, whom he saw Sully harass, and instructs her to follow Sully to a shopping mall.
+Cindy initially assumes that Matrix is a madman, but after seeing Sully pull a gun on Matrix in the ensuing showdown, she decides to assist him in his endeavor.
 After a lengthy car chase, Matrix catches up with Sully and drops him off a cliff to his death.
-Taking a motel key from Sully's jacket, Matrix tracks down and confronts Cooke, a former Green Beret in Arius' employ, and impales him on a table leg after a brutal fight.
+After taking a motel key from Sully's jacket, Matrix goes to the motel where Cooke, a former Green Beret in Arius's employ, is staying.
+The two fight until Matrix impales Cooke on a table leg.
+He then interrogates Cooke on Jenny's whereabouts, but Cooke dies before he can answer.